 Artificial Intelligence Section

 Scientific staff in the AI Section focuses on the theory and practice of building intelligent systems across core areas of artificial intelligence, including knowledge representation, data mining and machine learning, argumentation, robotics and autonomous systems, and verification.
-The section is organised thematically in five corresponding research groups:
+The section is organised thematically in four corresponding research groups:

 The section is led by Professor Sven Schewe